1983 Beirut barracks bombings: American and French response

-Secretary of State Shultz was an advocate for retaliation, but Secretary of Defense Caspar Weinberger was against retaliation.
-Secretary of Defense Weinberger, in a September 2001 Frontline interview, reaffirmed that rift in White House counsel when he claimed that the U.S. still lacks "'actual knowledge of who did the bombing' of the Marine barracks."In 1986 it was revealed that the US knew in 1983 from Intercepts that Iran was behind the Beirut Bombings killing 258 US servicemen/diplomats;

-yet Reagan went ahead in the Iran–Contra affair; Col. Geraghty would be blamed for security lapses but prior to the barracks bombings"..
+Secretary of State Shultz was an advocate for retaliation, but Secretary of Defense Caspar Weinberger was against it.
+Secretary of Defense Weinberger, in a September 2001 Frontline interview, reaffirmed that rift in White House counsel when he claimed that the U.S. still lacks "'actual knowledge of who did the bombing of the Marine barracks."
+In 1986 it was revealed that the US knew in 1983 from Intercepts that Iran was behind the Beirut bombings that killed 258 US servicemen and diplomats; yet Reagan went ahead in the Iran–Contra affair.
+Col. Geraghty would be blamed for security lapses prior to the barracks bombings.
 In the following months the U.S. force at the Beirut airport endured frequent shelling.
-Weinberger urged withdrawal of the MNF, but Reagan, with the support of the State Department and the NSC staff, left it in place...".
+Weinberger urged withdrawal of the MNF, but Reagan, with the support of the State Department and the NSC staff, left it in place.

 The had arrived and taken up station off Beirut on September 25, 1983.
 Special Representative in the Middle East Robert McFarlane's team had requested New Jersey after the August 29th Druze mortar attack that killed two marines.
 After the October 23rd bombing, on November 28, the U.S. government announced that the New Jersey would remain stationed off Beirut although her crew would be rotated.
 On December 14, New Jersey fired 11 projectiles from her 16-inch guns at hostile targets near Beirut.
 "This was the first time 16-inch shells were fired for effect anywhere in the world since the New Jersey ended her time on the gunline in Vietnam in 1969."
-Also in December 1983, U.S. aircraft from the and battle groups attacked Syrian targets in Lebanon, but this was ostensibly in response to Syrian missile attacks on American warplanes.